noarchwastaken/windows-curses/README.md

 In practise, `Modules\_cursesmodule.c` from newer Python 3 versions is likely to be compatible with older Python 3 versions too.
 The Python 3.6 and 3.7 wheels are currently built from identical `_cursesmodule.c` files (but not the Python 3.8 or 3.9 wheels).

-For Python 3.10 it is necessary to adapt `_cursesmodule.c` and `clinic\_cursesmodule.c.h` files to new Python API (decribed more here https://devguide.python.org/c-api).
+For Python 3.10 and above it is necessary to adapt `_cursesmodule.c` and `clinic\_cursesmodule.c.h` files to new Python API (decribed more here https://devguide.python.org/c-api).
 It demands removing two headers files as described in [this commit]().